 In the past, sellers who used FBA and SFP (Seller-Fulfilled Prime) have come out on top over other sellers, despite some having slightly higher prices.
 This is because compared to the average FBM seller, Amazon is more reliable in assuring deliveries are on time and products are not defective.

-According to Buy Box Experts, on the organic front, sales history takes priority over pricing.
+On the organic front, sales history takes priority over pricing.
 The faster you make sales, the higher the probability of ranking Amazon’s search pages is.

 Other things one must consider in terms of rankings are text matches, product availability, reviews and selection.
 Some analysts note that the A9 algorithm still looks for listings that deliver better margins for Amazon, whether via FBA or advertising participation.

 In terms of pricing, Walmart is strict.
 Walmart’s top reason for delisting is pricing that cannot compete on its marketplace.

 A study of prices for 50 different products revealed that by 10.4%, Walmart was generally cheaper than Amazon, having lower prices on groceries, technology and home goods, whilst having comparatively higher prices on kitchenware and appliances.

 If you are a seller on Amazon, competition is a large factor in driving prices down.
 If you are a seller on Walmart, on the other hand, there are two main rules that define it’s pricing:

 If a buyer can purchase the exact same item from you as a seller on a competitor website at a lower price (shipping included) than is being sold on your store on Walmart, it is considered an unfair practice and Walmart will have that product delisted.

 2. Price leadership

 If any seller on Walmart.com or any competitor website offers the same item that is radically cheaper in price (shipping included) than is offered on your store on Walmart, the product will be delisted.